-- A. To make satisfactory progress a student must: - 1.
-Complete 67% of cumulative scheduled hours (pace of completion).
-All periods of enrollment for a student's program will be included in determining the cumulative scheduled hours used for SAP, regardless of receipt of Title IV aid for the prior enrollments. - 2.
-Must maintain a minimum cumulative passing grade of "C" or higher if specified by the program and as published by the institution.
+- I. Successfully complete 67% of cumulative scheduled hours (pace of completion).
+All periods of enrollment for a student's program will be included in determining the cumulative scheduled hours used for SAP, regardless of receipt of Title IV aid for the prior enrollments. - II.
+Must maintain a minimum cumulative passing grade of "C", 2.0 GPA, or higher if specified by the program and as published by the institution.
 (34 CFR §668.34.) - B. Satisfactory progress will be evaluated at the expected end of a student's payment period.
 If the student fails to make satisfactory progress, the student will be placed on financial aid warning for the next payment period.
 If the student fails to make satisfactory progress for the next payment period, financial aid will be suspended.
 There is no appeal process for financial aid satisfactory progress.
-To reestablish financial aid, a student must make satisfactory academic progress at the next evaluation date. - C. Remedial Courses Any courses considered 'remedial' are included in the student's normal program of study and are included in the students SAP calculation.

-- D. Program Changes Changes in program will not affect SAP because a student will then have a new program length and new payment periods. - E. Transfer Credit Students who receive credit for hours completed for previous education (other institutions, life experience, work credit, dual enrollment, etc.) will have their program length reduced.
+To reestablish financial aid eligibility, a student must make satisfactory academic progress at the next evaluation date. - C. Remedial Courses Any courses considered 'remedial' are included in the student's normal program of study and are included in the students SAP calculation. - D. Program Changes Changes in program will not affect SAP because a student will then have a new program length and new payment periods. - E. Transfer Credit Students who receive credit for hours completed for previous education (other institutions, life experience, work credit, dual enrollment, etc.) will have their program length reduced.
 A student that receives transfer credit will have a maximum timeframe calculated based on the reduced program length.
+Transfer credits are not included in the GPA calculation nor the cumulative hours of completion.